cnu1812/Community-Library/docs/Cloud/Dataops.md

      > Recovery Mechanisms.
      > Constant Monitoring. and many more...

 Kubernetes environment is persistently becoming the leading platform for cloud computing.
-Consumers looking for dynamically-scheduled container-oriented <b>DataOps</b> solutions should consider Kubernetes-as-a-Service.
+Consumers looking for dynamically-scheduled container-oriented **DataOps** solutions should consider Kubernetes-as-a-Service.

 Just like Devops, DataOps is also a methdology it's not a tool.